miasiracusa/620/README.md

 # Network Analytics

-Academic coursework for DATA 620.
+Academic coursework for CUNY MSDS - DATA 620.
 Assignments and projects are designed to conceptualize network data through graphing and natural language processing techniques.

 ## Assignments